HellYard/Cell/language/documentation/Modifiers/Modifiers.md

 Modifiers
 ===============
-Cell supports the use of something called "modifies" for variables.
-They provide extra formatting option for variables without the need for added backend code.
+Cell supports the use of something called "modifies" for variables and expressions.
+They provide extra formatting option for the values of variables and expressions without the need for added backend code.
 This allows you to format variables without the extra work.

 Syntax
 -------------
-Modifiers are used by simply adding a space after the variable in a statement.
+Modifiers are used by simply adding a space after the variable or expression in a statement.
 You may use multiple modifiers by concatenating them with a ","(comma) character.
 Some modifiers allow for parameters, these are denoted by adding an "="(equals) sign after the modifier name followed by the parameters(again concatenated with a ","(comma)).

 ```
 Backend: